 Let’s be direct: smoking is one of the biggest risk factors for heart disease.
 While some studies suggest that HRT can offer benefits for cardiovascular health in non-smokers, these advantages are often canceled out if you smoke.
 The chemicals in cigarettes can damage the lining of your blood vessels, increase plaque buildup, and raise your blood pressure—all of which puts a significant strain on your heart.
 When you add HRT to the mix, you’re asking your body to manage two powerful, opposing forces.
 Instead of supporting your cardiovascular system, you may be creating a more complex and hazardous health scenario, effectively neutralizing one of the key potential benefits of your therapy.

-The Danger of Blood Clots
+Understanding the Risk of Blood Clots

 Both oral hormone therapy and smoking are known to independently increase the risk of blood clots (venous thrombosis).
 While some research suggests that smoking doesn’t necessarily multiply the risk from HRT, combining two known risk factors is never a wise health strategy.
 It’s like stacking weights on a scale—each one adds to the total burden.
 Blood clots are a serious medical concern that can lead to life-threatening conditions like a pulmonary embolism or stroke.
 By choosing to smoke while on HRT, you are willingly accepting two separate risk factors for a dangerous condition, which goes against the entire principle of proactive, performance-focused health management.